ProtesesParaTodos/OpenLeg/README.md

 ## License

-This project is licensed under the GNU General Public License v3.0  - see LICENSE for details
+This project is licensed under the GNU General Public License v2.0  - see LICENSE-GPL for details

 ## Licenses third-party code

-This project includes third-party code, which is licensed under their own respective Open-Source licenses.
-SPDX-License-Identifier headers are used to show which license is applicable.
-The concerning license files can be found in the LICENSES directory.
+This project includes third-party code, which is licensed under their own respective Open-Source licenses.The concerning license files can be found in the LICENSES directory.

 ## Agradecimentos